wmhelmi95/Network-Scanner-and-Port-Checker/README.md

 1. Make sure you have Python 3.6 or higher installed.
 2. Clone the repository to your local machine.
 3. Install the required dependencies using `pip install -r requirements.txt`.
-4. Run the script using `python network_scanner.py`.
+4. Run the script using `python3 network_scanner.py`.
 5. Follow the prompts to select the scanning option and provide the target.
 6. View the results in the `nd` directory.